 A proper chef’s knife will let you slice, dice and chop like a pro, which will hopefully cut down on your meal prep time.
 There’s no one-size-fits-all rule for chef’s knives, so before you go ahead and order one online, head to a kitchen supply store and test a few out.
 That way, you’ll be able to tell whether you prefer a light Japanese-style knife (like Shun) or a heavier German one (think Wusthof)—remember there’s no right or wrong answer, your knife has to feel comfortable for you.
-Expect to spend between $150 and $250.
+Expect to spend between $150 and $250 for high-quality.

 The Vitamix earned its reputation as the king of all blenders for a reason.
 These high-powered mixing machines are prized for their ability to turn anything to mush, even blocks of frozen fruit (provided you pour in some liquid, too).
 You can even make soup right in the blender; the motor moves so quickly, it’ll heat up your food!
 Just beware, the Vitamix is jet-engine loud, so don’t be frightened the first time you turn it on.
-Oh, and entry-level models start at $450.
+Oh, and entry-level classic models start at $350.

 A stand mixer, like the classic KitchenAid, is a must-have for avid bakers.
 With one of these, never again will you develop carpal tunnel after attempting to cream butter and sugar with a whisk or wooden spoon.
 Best of all, there’s a laundry list of attachments for this device, including a pasta press and a sausage stuffer!
 They come in 20 colours, so you can choose one to match your kitchen and display it proudly on your counter.
 If you’re a home baker, Kitchen Aid's 5-quart artisan mixer should be more than sufficient (approx. $500).